Topic:

 Helping disabled teens to navigate puberty

-Over-sensitivity, having a short-temper, hyperactivity, tearfulness and anger are just some of the emotional states your typical teen may go through over a day, sometimes within a matter of minutes!
+The hormone fluctuations that drive the physical changes in your teenager can also play havoc with their emotions.
+Sensitivity, short-temper, hyperactivity and anger are just some of the emotional states your teen may go through over the course of a day, sometimes within a matter of minutes.

-• Some disabled children will have difficulty understanding and identifying the new, intense feelings they are experiencing.
+Some disabled children will have difficulty understanding and identifying the new, intense feelings they are experiencing.
 It may be up to you to help them label and express these feelings in a healthy way.

-• Don’t try and solve their problems for them – instead talk about possible approaches they could take to resolve the issue.
+3. Don’t try and solve their problems for them – instead talk about possible approaches they could take to resolve the issue.
 Let them take the lead.

-• Don’t take it personally when your child finds you embarrassing or annoying.
-Remember they are in the process of finding out who they are and putting distance between themselves and you are part of the process.
+4. Don’t take it personally if your child finds you embarrassing or annoying.
+Remember, they are in the process of finding out who they are and putting distance between themselves and you is part of that process, whether it’s forming new relationships, developing new hobbies and interests, trying on their new identity for size.

-Key messages for your teen to hear:
+Key messages for tell your teen:

 • You love and support them and will respect the choices that help them grow.